 On November 28, 2018, BGC Partners entered into the Revolving Credit Agreement with Bank of America, N.A., as administrative agent, and a syndicate of lenders, which replaced the previously existing committed unsecured senior revolving credit agreement.
 The maturity date of the Revolving Credit Agreement was November 28, 2020, and the maximum revolving loan balance was \$350.0 million.
 Borrowings under this Revolving Credit Agreement bore interest at either LIBOR or a defined base rate plus additional margin.
-On December 11, 2019, BGC Partners entered into an amendment to the Revolving Credit Agreement, the maturity date was extended to February 26, 2021.
+On December 11, 2019, BGC Partners entered into an amendment to the Revolving Credit Agreement, pursuant to which the maturity date was extended to February 26, 2021.
 On February 26, 2020, BGC Partners entered into a second amendment to the Revolving Credit Agreement, pursuant to which the maturity date was extended by two years to February 26, 2023.
 There was no change to the interest rate or the maximum revolving loan balance.
 On March 10, 2022, BGC Partners entered into an amendment and restatement of the senior unsecured revolving credit agreement, pursuant to which the maturity date was extended to March 10, 2025, the size of the credit facility was increased to \$375.0 million, and borrowings under this agreement will bear interest based on either SOFR or a defined base rate plus additional margin.
-As of both June 30, 2023 and December 31, 2022, there were no borrowings outstanding under the Revolving Credit Agreement.
-The Company recorded interest expense related to the Revolving Credit Agreement of \$1.6 million and \$0.6 million for the three months ended June 30, 2023 and 2022, respectively.
-The Company recorded interest expense related to the Revolving Credit Agreement of \$2.8 million and \$1.1 million for the six months ended June 30, 2023 and 2022, respectively.
+As of September 30, 2023, there were \$238.9 million borrowings outstanding, net of deferred financing costs of \$1.1 million.
+As of December 31, 2022, there was no borrowings outstanding under the Revolving Credit Agreement.
+BGC Partners recorded interest expense related to the Revolving Credit Agreement of \$3.7 million and \$0.6 million for the three months ended September 30, 2023 and 2022, respectively.
+BGC Partners recorded interest expense related to the Revolving Credit Agreement of \$6.6 million and \$1.7 million for the nine months ended September 30, 2023 and 2022, respectively.